 Before I’d fully calmed down, a good-sized buck followed in her path.
 I pushed the muzzle of my shotgun through the window and whistled wildly, hoping to stop him.
 He also disappeared into the brush.

-The whole encounter with him was probably 5 or 6 seconds long.
+The whole encounter with him was probably five or six seconds long.
 There was no time to count the points on his rack, but it was obvious he was one of the biggest bucks around.
 And there really was no chance for a shot, even if I’d had my gun at the ready.
 Still, it was easy to feel as though I’d failed somehow.
 I watched and waited, hoping he would emerge from the cedar trees.

 The southern wind increased steadily over the morning, bringing warmer and warmer air.
 It was 70 degrees by the afternoon with winds at a minimum of 15 mph.
 Conventional wisdom says deer aren’t likely to move in either heat or high winds, not to mention both.
 I felt lucky to have seen any deer at all.